 Students and their education and learning experience are crucial to maintaining the pipeline for the future workforce.
 With the increasing focus on education and training, the importance of ensuring a student voice within the system to consider the quality and impact of education and training decisions needs to be recognised and supported.

-This programme of work is funded by Health Education England South East.

-Following the success of the Hampshire and Isle of Wight Student Nurse Council, we are establishing six multi-professional Student Councils across the South East region of England.
-There will be one Council per Integrated Care System (ICS) and membership of the Councils will include student nurses, midwives, allied health professionals and trainee nursing associates.
+This programme of work is funded by Health Education England South East following the success of the Hampshire and Isle of Wight Student Nurse Council.
+We have newly established six multi-professional Student Councils across the South East region of England.
+There is one Council per Integrated Care System (ICS) and membership of the Councils includes student nurses, midwives, allied health professionals and trainee nursing associates.

-The Student Councils will enable student representation to actively support, inform and influence through local strategic discussions within their ICS in relation to the education, learning and quality agendas and allow for the escalation of issues and concerns.
-They will provide opportunities for students to engage in the development of education and learning from a student perspective within their locality and enable them to have a voice within relevant projects and developments.
+The Student Councils enable student representation to actively support, inform and influence through local strategic discussions within their ICS in relation to the education, learning and quality agendas and allow for the escalation of issues and concerns.
+They provide opportunities for students to engage in the development of education and learning from a student perspective within their locality and enable them to have a voice within relevant projects and developments.

 Student Council Members are invested in via leadership development programmes, remuneration or practice hours for their time and one to one coaching and mentoring with established professionals.
-This is more than a role, this is investment in our future workforce leaders.
+This is more than a role, this is investment in our future workforce leaders!